Updated for 2020 with free summer activities for kids!

 - Lakeshore Learning Center – These classes have temporarily canceled due to COVID.
 Free craft projects for kids every Saturday from 11 – 3 pm.

-- Free National Park Entrance – Visit more than 100 national parks for free on August 25 & September 28.
+- Free National Park Entrance – Visit more than 100 national parks for free on August 25 and September 26.

 - Free Museum Admission – While many museums are currently closed due to COVID, this program will resume as museums open later in the summer (the website suggests early July.)
-Bank of America card holders can get free general admission to 150 museums nationwide the first full weekend of each month.
+Bank of America cardholders can get free general admission to 150 museums nationwide the first full weekend of each month.
 Check to see what museums are free near you.